HSBC to push on with overhaul 'wherever possible' despite crisis

-HSBC will press ahead with plans to reallocate capital from underperforming businesses, cut costs and strip out layers of management, despite problems caused by the coronavirus pandemic.
-Chief Executive Noel Quinn said HSBC will proceed "wherever possible" with a transformation plan outlined in February, but has paused most of the associated redundancies.
+HSBC will press ahead with plans to shift capital from underperforming businesses, cut costs and strip out layers of management, despite problems caused by the coronavirus pandemic.
+Chief Executive Noel Quinn said HSBC would proceed "wherever possible" with a transformation plan outlined in February but had paused most of the associated redundancies.

 - READ MORE ON: